 The Local Governing Board (LGB) are responsible for complying with health and safety legislation and the Trust's Health and Safety Policy.
-Whilst the LGB holds these responsibilities (as a committee of the Board of Trustees) it may delegate day-to-day responsibility to the Headteacher.
+Whilst the LGB holds these responsibilities (as a committee of the Board of Trustees) it may delegate day-to-day responsibility to the Headteacher and the Office Manager.